Berkeley police need your help finding suspects accused of beating 72-year-old man

 BERKELEY, Calif.
-(KGO) --Berkeley Police need the public's help identifying a group of men who attacked a 72-year-old man.
-It happened at 3:30am on July 6th right across the street from the police department, on the northwest corner of Martin Luther King Jr. Way and Addison Street.
+(KGO) --Berkeley police need the public's help identifying a group of men who attacked a 72-year-old man.
+It happened at 3:30 a.m. on July 6th right across the street from the police department, on the northwest corner of Martin Luther King Jr. Way and Addison Street.
 What police found unusual was the attack had no apparent motive.
 Nothing was stolen from the victim.

+RELATED: Woman accused of savagely beating 92-year-old with brick charged with attempted murder

 Security cameras captured the disturbing incident.
 The man is seen being knocked to the ground, then kicked repeatedly.
 Berkeley Police say the victim was just walking home.